-1. The development of affordable housing will only be permitted outside the Warkworth settlement boundary as an exception to meet locally identified housing need, subject to all the following criteria being met:

-- a.
-It should be demonstrated, through the submission of a detailed site options appraisal, that the site is the most suitable site and that no other suitable and available sites exist within the Warkworth settlement boundary; - b.
-The site should adjoin the Warkworth settlement boundary; - c.
-The development should be small scale (less than 0.5 hectares in size or comprise less than 10 dwellings) and be appropriate in scale, design and character to the immediate surrounding area; - d.
+- 1. The development of affordable housing will be permitted outside the Warkworth or Amble settlement boundary as an exception to meet locally identified housing need, subject to all the following criteria being met: - a.
+It should be demonstrated, through the submission of a detailed site options appraisal, that the site is the most suitable site and that no other suitable and available sites exist within the Warkworth settlement boundary; - The development should be small scale (less than 0.5 hectares in size or comprise less than 10 dwellings) and be appropriate in scale, design and character to the immediate surrounding area; - c.
 There must be a proven and unmet local need within the parish for affordable housing.
-All proposals are required to be supported by an up-to-date housing needs survey which takes account of the findings of the Warkworth Housing Needs Survey (2021), Warkworth Housing Needs Assessment (2022) and the Northumberland Strategic Housing Market Assessment (2018) and any subsequent updates; - e.
-Occupancy will, in perpetuity, be restricted to a person in housing need who is a resident of the parish, who works in the parish, or who has other strong links with the parish in accordance with the rural allocations criteria as set out by the Northumberland Homefinder Common Allocation Policy; and - f.
-Proposals must comprise 100% affordable housing, that will be retained in perpetuity.
-The type and tenure must reflect the local and affordable needs of the community, particularly through the provision of one, two and three bedroom affordable homes to buy; - g.
+The type and tenure of new housing should reflect the local and affordable needs of the community.
+All proposals are required to be supported by an up-to-date housing needs survey which takes account of the findings of the Warkworth Housing Needs Survey (2021), Warkworth Housing Needs Assessment (2022) and the Northumberland Strategic Housing Market Assessment (2018) and any subsequent update; - d.
+Occupancy will, in perpetuity, be restricted to a person in housing need who is a resident of the parish, who works in the parish, or who has other strong links with the parish in accordance with the rural allocations criteria as set out by the Northumberland Homefinder Common Allocation Policy; and - e.
 Where viability for a development providing 100% affordable housing cannot be achieved, an element of market housing which meets the identified needs within Warkworth Parish, may be included within a rural exception scheme to provide sufficient cross-subsidy to facilitate the delivery of affordable homes.
 In such cases, a viability assessment will be required to be submitted to demonstrate that cross-subsidy is necessary.
-This assessment will be independently verified. - 2.
-For the avoidance of doubt, should planning permission be granted for a small scale rural exception site any future planning applications in the parish would also need to meet the criteria defined in 1a-1g above.
+This assessment will be independently verified.